aailabkaist/PowerSim/README.md

 ## Run Visualizer
 we provides guidance document ''' EnergyCloudSim Visualizer 사용법.docx ''' in Visualizer folder.

-To start the visualzer, run with the following script:
+Run with the following script:

 ```python Visualizer.py``` in Visualizer folder.